History of Louisiana

 In the late 20th Century, Louisiana saw rapid industrialization and rise of economic markets such as oil refineries, petrochemical plants, foundries, along with industries of produce foods, fishing, transportation equipment, and electronic equipment.
 Tourism also became important to the Louisiana economy, with Mardi Gras becoming a known major celebration held annually since 1838.
 In 2005, Hurricane Katrina struck Louisiana and surrounding areas in the Gulf of Mexico, resulting in major damages.
-A $15 billion dollar new levee system built in New Orleans would take place from 2006 to 2011.
+A $15 billion new levee system built in New Orleans would take place from 2006 to 2011.

 Prehistory

 Lithic stage

 The Dalton tradition is a Late Paleo-Indian and Early Archaic projectile point tradition, appearing in much of Southeast North America around 8500–7900 BC.

 Archaic period

 During the Archaic period, Louisiana was home to the earliest mound complex in North America and one of the earliest dated complex constructions in the Americas.
 The Watson Brake site is an arrangement of human-made mounds located in the floodplain of the Ouachita River near Monroe in northern Louisiana.
 It has been dated to about 3400 BC.
 The site appears to have been abandoned about 2800.

 By 2200 BC, during the Late Archaic period the Poverty Point culture occupied much of Louisiana and was spread into several surrounding states.
 Evidence of this culture has been found at more than 100 sites, including the Jaketown Site near Belzoni, Mississippi.
 The largest and best-known site is near modern-day Epps, Louisiana at Poverty Point.
 The Poverty Point culture may have hit its peak around 1500, making it the first complex culture, and possibly the first tribal culture, not only in the Mississippi Delta but in the present-day United States.
 Its people were in villages that extended for nearly 100 miles across the Mississippi River.
 It lasted until approximately 700 BC.